 The exhibition takes its title from a nickname for Coventry School of Art & Design’s Graham Sutherland Building.
-The photographs in our new exhibition were all taken by Alan Van Wijerden, he first attended Coventry School of Art & Design in the 1980 to study electronics.
+The photographs in our new exhibition were all taken by Alan Van Wijgerden, he first attended Coventry School of Art & Design (Lanchester Faculty of Art & Design) in the 1980 to study electronics.
 Since this point he has been recording Coventry and its people.
 He found himself in his spare time drawn towards the activities and people on the fine art course.

 He began unintentionally documenting the Fine Art course and the lives of the students who were undertaking their studies.
 As a result, many of the images in this exhibition were taken in and around the Graham Sutherland Building.
 The images he produced act as a record of the kinds of art and activities that were ongoing at the building, students can be seen in their studios or hanging out together in front of the building.